 If you or somebody you care about has been involved in an accident caused by the careless or negligent actions of another person in Kentucky, you may be wondering whether or not you will have to go to court.
 The reality is that vehicle accidents can be resolved in a variety of ways.
 This can include settlements with insurance carriers or taking the case to trial.
-Here, we want to discuss what factors influence the track and outcome of a car accident case in Kentucky.
+Here, we want to discuss what factors influence the track and outcome of a car accident claim in Louisville.
 One of the most important factors to remember is that these cases can become complicated, and it may be necessary to seek assistance from a skilled Kentucky car accident lawyer to ensure you receive maximum compensation.

 According to the Kentucky Department of Transportation, more than 158,000 total vehicle collisions were reported across the state during the latest reporting year.
 The reality is that most of these cases were resolved through settlements with the necessary car insurance company before a lawsuit was even filed.
 In general, any compensation awarded in a car accident case in Kentucky will be decided between the insurance carriers of the victim and the alleged negligent party.
 In the event that neither side is able to reach a fair agreement, it may be necessary for a Kentucky car accident victim to file a lawsuit in civil court against the alleged negligent party.
 When this occurs, the case will have officially entered the court system.
 However, even after a lawsuit has been filed, most vehicle accident settlements are resolved before the case is heard in front of a jury.
 The attorneys for the plaintiff (the injured victim) and the defendant (the alleged negligent party) will typically negotiate with one another while they are preparing the case for trial.
 Only after negotiation attempts fail will it be necessary for a case to go to trial.